 Self-awareness provides our children with a sense of self that results in self-motivation, a sense of independence and individuality, self-control, and self-advocacy.
 From a parent’s vantage point, we can watch our children interact with, and react to, the people in their lives.

 Sometimes it’s hard to help children develop this skill without feeling like we’re constantly correcting their actions.
-Fortunately, self-awareness is a skilled that can be learned and practiced in ways that can also be fun.
-Here are six roles your adopted child can play to learn and practice self-awareness:
+Fortunately, self-awareness is a skill that can be learned and practiced in ways that can also be fun.
+Here are six roles your adopted child can play to learn and cultivate self-awareness:

 Be a giver.
 Make it possible for your child to spend time on a charitable cause.
 Understanding that the world outside your home is not the same as the world inside your home is critical to understanding that a person’s environment does not define who that person is, just like your child’s current or past situation doesn’t have to define him.